 Instagram has gone out of their way to make it easy for their users to be online shoppers.
 It is easy to make your organic posts shoppable.
 To get started, check out the Instagram Shopping Guide.
 They reveal that 70% of shopping enthusiasts turn to Instagram for product discovery.

 In a September 2019 announcement from Instagram, they indicated that 130 million accounts were already tapping tags to buy directly on Instagram.
 In the same announcement, Instagram mentions that they are testing Instagram Shopping posts as ads.
 Their focus on shopping is why Instagram is the most popular social media platform brands use influencers on.

 Another new feature test announced on September 30, 2019, is the ability for followers to set reminders to buy products on their launch date directly on Instagram.
 Wise brands can line up influential affiliates to generate buzz before their product even launches, knowing fans can set reminders to buy as soon as a product drops!

 If you are a brand, make sure you tag your products

 Tagging your products on Instagram makes them shoppable to your followers.
 It allows you to include up to 5 products in one image, and the pricing will be displayed for your visitors.

-When they click on the link it will take them through to the product page, which can lead to a purchase.
+When they click on the product or affiliate link it will take them through to the product page, which can lead to a purchase.
 It’s a great way to boost sales.

 1. Create a page on your website to shop your Instagram and include it in your Instagram bio

-This is one of the best ways for influencers to get their traffic to convert to sales.
-If your Instagram is full of beautiful lifestyle images, that people are curious about, then by letting them know they can shop these items is key. @sheshopped has done this on her Instagram and the page on her website has all of her shoppable Instagram photos, and when you click on one, you are given some information on it, and you can click through to the store.
+This is one of the best ways for influencers (and micro influencers) to get their traffic to convert to sales.
+If your Instagram is full of beautiful lifestyle images that people are curious about, then by letting them know they can shop these items is key. @sheshopped has done this on her Instagram and the page on her website has all of her shoppable Instagram photos with product information, and when you click on one, you are given some information on it, and you can click through to the store.